• Home

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 Mason jars can be used for more than food storage!
-Here are 8 creative ways to use those jars (or any empty glass jar really).
-A few of these ideas would make great Christmas gifts too.
+Here are 15 creative ways to use those jars (or any empty glass jar really).
+A few of these ideas would make great Christmas gifts, too.
+Check out 15 Creative Things To Do With A Mason Jar.
+Whether it be organizing, crafting, or decorating, all the ideas are interesting and creative.

 jar for flowers